 The beauty field is constantly changing and expanding, and the demand for creative, well-trained individuals is growing daily.
-Continental School of Beauty offers its students programs in modern facilities to prepare them for a successful career in the beauty industry.
+Continental School of Beauty, herein after known as "Continental", offers its students programs in modern facilities to prepare them for a successful career in the beauty industry.